STU/QCD Correspondence: Drag force

-These boundary conditions can also satisfy with two separated string which move at velocity $v$ along $X$ axis and simultaneously swing a circle with radius $l/2$.
-Specifying these boundary conditions doesn't lead to a unique solution for equation of motion, so we should specify additional conditions for this motion.
-Here, we assume that the string is initially upright, move at velocity $v$ and rotates around its center of mass.\\ Now, by using above solutions in the equation (99) and solving resulting equations with respect to $x^{\prime}$ and $y^{\prime}$ one can obtain following equations,
+In the second case we add a rotational motion with angular velocity $\dot{\theta}$ to the motion of meson.
+Therefore, the string may be described by the $x(r, t)=vt+x(r)\sin\theta$ and $y(r, t)=y(r)\cos\theta$ profiles.\\ Fig. 15 shows the configuration of rotating string.
+The points $A$ and $B$ in the Fig. 15 represent quark and antiquark with separating length $l$.
+The radial coordinate $r$ varies from $r_{h}$ (black hole horizon radius) to $r=r_{m}$ on $D$-brane. $r_{c}$ is a critical radius, obtained for single quark solution, which the string can't penetrate beyond it and $r_{min}\geq r_{c}$. $r_{min}=r_c$ is satisfied if points $A$ and $B$ located at origin ($l=0$), in that case there is the straight string which is dual picture of the single static quark. $\theta$ is assumed to be the angle with $Y$ axis and the string center of mass moves along $X$ axis with velocity $v$.
+Solutions of This configuration satisfy boundary conditions $x(\infty, t)=vt\pm\frac{l}{2}\sin\theta$ and $y(\infty, t)=\pm\frac{l}{2}\cos\theta$, where for $\theta=0$ reduce to the boundary condition without rotational motion.\\ Also there is another condition due to our conjecture, $y^{\prime}/x^{\prime}=\cot\theta$, which reduces to $y^{\prime}/x^{\prime}\rightarrow\infty$ at the $\theta\rightarrow0$ limit, which is agree with the first case.\\ These boundary conditions can also satisfy with two separated string which move at velocity $v$ along $X$ axis and simultaneously swing a circle with radius $l/2$.
+Specifying these boundary conditions doesn't lead to a unique solution for equation of motion, so we should specify additional conditions for this motion.\\ Here, we assume that the string is initially upright, move at velocity $v$ and rotates around its center of mass.\\ Now, by using above solutions in the equation (99) and solving resulting equations with respect to $x^{\prime}$ and $y^{\prime}$ one can obtain following equations,

 where,